 O'Mara later said he is confident that the state spending to enforce SAFE will soon skyrocket, saying the $36 million budgeted for the state police will not be enough.
 Nojay went further, saying he believes it will soon escalate to hundreds of millions of dollars, and cited Canada's attempt to register firearms that he says was finally scrapped when costs exceeded $1.1 billion.

 They expect the economic impact to go beyond state spending.
 Manufacturers such as Remington, with thousands of employees, have already expressed to them their fears they will be forced to relocate their operations out of state.

-Page 4 of 5 - Many of the questions raised by SCOPE members and the public were more a matter of voicing what they hoped to see Albany do:
+Many of the questions raised by SCOPE members and the public were more a matter of voicing what they hoped to see Albany do: